 Kelli Marie Daly is an art director and freelance graphic designer, currently based in Milwaukee.
 This vintage poster-style business card isn’t the most original concept, but it’s beautifully realised and conveys a real sense of her personality.
 You can see more of Daly’s personal branding .

-Rama Estudio Taller is a group of graphic designers in Buenos Aires who founded their own letterpress and bookbinding studio.
+Rama is a group of graphic designers in Buenos Aires who founded their own letterpress and bookbinding studio.
 Inspired by vintage typographic posters, they designed and printed these business cards in their own workshop, using a white cardboard that they were going to throw out due to a texture problem.
 Instead, they used the problem to their advantage, to create the old and worn appearance they’d been seeking for the business cards.
 You can see the collection in more detail .

 04. Brigada Creativa

-Brigada Creativa is a small design and illustration studio based in Barcelona which offers “happy design, unique products and original gifts”.
+Brigada Creativa is a small design and illustration studio based in Barcelona that offers “happy design, unique products and original gifts”.
 This clever business card shows the shop’s logo grasping a real pencil, and surrounded by inspirational quotes about graphic design.

 05. Wendy Stephens

 Wendy Stephens is a freelance graphic designer and creative artist who works from her studio in Hertfordshire.
 Going by the name of Dark Iris Design, she has clients across the UK and worldwide.
 Her quirky blue-black business card highlights her love of typography, with the reverse side featuring a stylised ‘Quick brown fox…’ pangram and a brilliant ‘Very Brief Guide to Typefaces’.

 “I wanted to create a business card that people would remember,” says Anthony Cole, a graphic designer based in Auckland, New Zealand.
 “I ended up with not so much a card, but more a business army knife.”
 Each ‘tool’ pulls out and showcases Cole’s different design skills and contact details, as you can see in more detail .